 With so many clubs to see, it can be overwhelming selecting the best clubs to visit in Buenos Aires – even worse, how to see them all in one period.
 Football is by far the most popular spectator sport in Argentina, and many of the country’s top-flight teams are based in Buenos Aires.
 As well as Boca Juniors in the incredible La Bombonera and arch-rivals River Plate in El Monumental, major teams include San Lorenzo (Pope Francis’s favorite team), Veléz Sarsfield, Argentinos Juniors (Diego Maradona’s first club), and Huracán.
 Racing Club and Independiente are based in Avellaneda, just to the south of the city limits but are known for very passionate fans.

 Our team of experts and locals has curated the perfect match day experiences filled with football, food, and friendships.
-With having it comfortably completed in one part of the day, this gives you more time to do other stuff.
-Our Best of Buenos Aires football tour is a fun-filled day taking you off the beaten path to experience the most passionate football clubs in Buenos Aires with a local, we’ve got it all covered – ready to come with?
+With having it comfortably completed in one part of the day, this gives you more time to do other activities.
+Find the best Buenos Aires football tours on the Homefans platform and experience a match as a local – ready to come with?
 The best football tours for your Buenos Aires Itinerary are here.